Raise A Happy & Healthy Baby

 There are many different types of diapers available on the market today.
 However, not all of them are created equal.
 Some are better than others at preventing diaper rashes in babies.
 If parents want to ensure that their baby is comfortable and rash-free, it is important for them to choose the right type of diaper.
 This will depend on the age and weight of their baby.

-There are three types of diapers: disposable, cloth, and hybrid.
+There are three types of diapers: disposable, cloth and hybrid.
 Disposable diapers are most common because they are easy to use and dispose of.
 Cloth diapers can be expensive, but they have a lower environmental impact than disposable diapers.
 Hybrid diapers can be used with both cloth or disposable inserts, which is great if one wants to save money but still use cloth inserts instead of disposables.

 The best choice would be a cloth diaper with a cotton lining or a disposable one made with materials that do not contain chemicals or dyes.

-However, if their baby has a mild case of diaper rash, they can treat it at home with over-the-counter creams and ointments.
+If the baby has a mild case of diaper rash, they can treat it at home with over-the-counter creams and ointments.
 If the rash is more severe, they may need a prescription cream or ointment.
 In rare cases, diaper rash can lead to a bacterial or fungal infection, so it’s important to seek medical treatment if the rash doesn’t improve with home care.

 1. Prasad HR, Srivastava P, Verma KK.
 (2003).
 Diaper dermatitis--an overview.
 Indian J Pediatr.